SAP-samples/teched2022-AP260/README.md

 Let's configure a new ERC-721 smart contract:

 - Switch to the ERC721 tab in the wizard
 - Your're free to choose a token name and symbol, but don't forget to change these names later in the code.
-To keep things simple, we recommendn to choose `TechedToken` as the name and  `TECH` as the symbol.
+To keep things simple, we recommend to choose `TechedToken` as the name and  `TECH` as the symbol.
 - We don't need a base URI for our fist NFT smart contract... keep the field empty.
 - For features, choose `mintable` and `auto increment ids`.
 As owners of this future deployed contract, we want to be able to mint new NFTs and the internal uninque TokenID shall be automatically incremented.
 - Please also enable `burnable` to enable token holders to destroy their tokens and `uri storage` to be able to specify fresh metadata for each NFT that gets minted.